kleczekr/osm/README.md

 ## Street names

 As I explored street names, I was quite surprised to find no major mistakes or abbreviations.
 It might have been caused by the convention used in Polish edition of the OSM, where there is no equivalent of the 'Street' noun used by the street names (in Polish, it is put before the name of the street, and conventionally abbreviated to 'Ul.').
+In some names, there is the abbreviation 'im.' from the word 'imienia' ('named after'), but I chose not to alter it, as it is used consistently.

 ## Numerous cities